gnagarajan771/Selenium-Python-PageObjectModel-Project1/README.md

-This is a Project Folder for "AT15 Project 1 -- Page Object Model(POM)/Selenium-Python Unittest Framework" The master branch contains the relevant project folders.
+This is a Project Folder for "AT15 Project 1 -- Page Object Model(POM) using Selenium-Python Unittest Framework" The master branch contains the relevant project folders.

 Please see below for a brief description of the project folders:-